bseltz-cohesity/scripts/sql/sqlRestoreReport/README.md

 ## Authentication Parameters

-* -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
+* -vip: (optional) one or more clusters to connect to (comma separated) (defaults to helios.cohesity.com)
 * -username: (optional) name of user to connect to Cohesity (defaults to helios)
 * -domain: (optional) your AD domain (defaults to local)
 * -useApiKey: (optional) use API key for authentication
 * -password: (optional) will use cached password or will be prompted
 * -noPrompt: (optional) do not prompt for password
-* -tenant: (optional) organization to impersonate
-* -mcm: (optional) connect through MCM
-* -mfaCode: (optional) TOTP MFA code
-* -emailMfaCode: (optional) send MFA code via email
-* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM
+* -clusterName: (optional) one or more clusters (comma separated) to connect to when connecting through Helios

 ## Email Parameters